-Zoroastrianism is the ancient, pre-Islamic religion of Persia (i.e. modern-day Iran).
+Zoroastrianism is the ancient, pre-Islamic religion of Persia (modern-day Iran).
 It survives there in isolated areas but more prosperously in India, where the descendants of Zoroastrian Persian immigrants are known as Parsis, or Parsees.
 In India the religion is called Parsiism.
-(See Religion in India)

-Founded by the Iranian prophet and reformer Zoroaster in the 6th century BC, Zoroastrianism contains both monotheistic and dualistic features.
+Founded by the Iranian prophet and reformer Zoroaster in the 6th century BCE, Zoroastrianism contains both monotheistic and dualistic features.
 Its concepts of one God, judgment, heaven and hell likely influenced the major Western religons of Judaism, Christianity, and Islam.
-(See Judaism, Christianity, and Islam)

 The Zoroastrian sacred text is the Avesta ("Book of the Law"), a fragmentary collection of sacred writings.
 Compiled over many centuries, the Avesta was not completed until Persia's Sassanid dynasty (226-641 AD).

 It consists of: liturgical works with hymns ascribed to Zarathustra (the Gathas); invocations and rituals to be used at festivals; hymns of praise; and spells against demons and prescriptions for purification.

 The Zoroastrian concept of God incorporates both monotheism and dualism.
 In his visions, Zarathustra was taken up to heaven, where Ahura Mazda revealed that he had an opponent, Aura Mainyu, the spirit and promoter of evil.
 Ahura Mazda charged Zarathustra with the task of inviting all human beings to choose between him (good) and Aura Mainyu (evil).